 Wednesdays, 7 pm, McDowall Auditorium (gym), Three Rivers School. $5 per player.
 Full court; everyone plays.
 Information: 798-8478.

 Tuesdays and Thursdays, First Baptist Church, 42013 Eggers Dr., Three Rivers.
 Children (5-12 years): 4:15-5 pm; adults, 5-6:30 pm.
 Cost: $25/month.
 Information: 786-4803; 623-1002.

-For a complete list of free ranger-led programs offered at Sequoia and Kings Canyon National Parks, check online at: www.nps.gov/seki/planyourvisit/rangerprogsched.htm.
+Free ranger-led programs at Sequoia and Kings Canyon National Parks: www.nps.gov/seki/planyourvisit/rangerprogsched.htm.

 CAREGIVERS SUPPORT GROUP

 Second and fourth Thursdays, 1-2:30 pm, St. Anthony Retreat, Three Rivers.
 Facilitated by Elizabeth Holliday of Three Rivers, this group is affiliated with the Alzheimer’s Association-Northern California Chapter.
 Sessions are free; to attend, contact Elizabeth for a brief telephone assessment and to ensure availability: (510) 875-4721; email@example.com.